Mat-Su CNA Training Program

 Mat-Su Health Foundation and Local assisted living and skilled nursing facilities offer scholarships that can cover the costs of the program

-The Mat-Su Certified Nurse Aide (CNA) Training Program is a new Nurse Aide Training Program in the Mat-Su Valley, approved by the Alaska Board of Nursing in November 2020.
-We offer a six-week program which is a combination of classroom instruction, hands-on learning in a skills lab, and clinical training where you will interact directly with residents and patients.
-Mat-Su CNA Training Program is temporarily housed within Maple Springs of Palmer for classroom lecture and skills lab.
+Approved by the Alaska Board of Nursing in November 2020.
+Mat-Su CNA Training program is temporarily housed within Maple Springs of Palmer for classroom lectures and skills lab.
 Our primary location for clinical training is Mat-Su Regional Medical Center.
-However, the program may also utilize opportunities for clinical training at Palmer Pioneer Home and the medical offices of Dr. John Boston in Wasilla.
+However, the program may also utilize opportunities for clinical training at Palmer Pioneer home and Maple Springs of Wasilla and Palmer.